-A ping is perhaps the most commonly used tool when troubleshooting a network.
-Ping (Packet Internet Groper) tool is included with most operating systems.
-It is invoked using a ping command.
-Ping command uses ICMP (Internet Control Message Protocol).
+ping is perhaps the most commonly used tool to troubleshoot a network.
+Ping (Packet Internet Groper) is included with most operating systems.
+It is invoked using a ping command and uses ICMP (Internet Control Message Protocol) to reports errors and provides information related to IP packet processing.
 Ping works by sending an ICMP echo request message to the specified IP address.
 If the computer with the destination IP address is reachable, it responds with an ICMP echo reply message.

 A ping command usually outputs some other information about a network performance, e.g. a round-trip time, a time to send an ICMP request packetand receive an ICMP reply packet.